 What is the difference between hair testing and hair follicle testing?

 Calling a hair test a hair follicle test is a common misnomer.
 The hair follicle is actually the pocket, below the scalp, from which the hair strand grows.
 During a hair drug test collection, the hair is cut as close to the scalp as possible, so only the strands of hair above the scalp is tested and not the actual hair follicle.
 True hair follicle testing requires the hair to be “plucked” rather than cut which can lead to extreme donor discomfort.

-How much hair is cut for a hair testing drug test?
+How much hair is cut for a hair drug test?

 Can a donor cheat a hair test?

-We have not found any adulterants that can beat the test at this time.
-Moreover, the risk is minimized because every collection is directly and easily observed.
-In addition, commonly used hair procedures (e.g., shampoos, conditioners, sprays, mousses and gels) have no significant effect on results.
+We have not found any adulterants that can beat a hair drug test at this time.
+Moreover, the risk is minimized because every hair drug test collection is observed.

 What is the positivity rate for drug tests using hair?

 The Quest Diagnostics Drug Testing Index™ (DTI) offers insights into trends in workforce drug drug use based on positivity results for de-identified laboratory testing for a range of illicit, legal, and prescription drugs.
 In 2019, the latest DTI data available, overall positivity rate for hair drug testing was 11.2% for the general U.S. workforce.